developer2020github/bus_trip_planner/readme.md

 so good in Google maps.

 Current version has multiple limitations (the most important ones are mentioned in the overview section), but is overall functional and fully meets requirements of the nano-degree project 5.
 ================================================
-Overview.
+Overview and functionality.

 There are 4 steps in the trip planning process:
 Step 1: